martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 ### Overview

-**TL;DR**: It is possible to perform distillation on BERT-based downstream NLP models without any real training data, even with nonsensical randomly sampled sequences of tokens (for example, `to way train that like be`).
+**TL;DR**: It is possible to perform distillation on BERT-based downstream NLP models without any real training data, even with nonsensical randomly sampled sequences of tokens (for example, `to way train Harrison. like be`).
 Commercial NLP inference APIs based on deep-learning are at the risk of being stolen via this process of zero-shot distillation.

 ### What are model extraction attacks?